How to Elope in Montana

 3. After signing your license, pay the $53 in cash (or via credit card with an additional $2.31 fee)

 The courthouse will help guide you through any other necessary steps, and you’ll be good to go & legally get married in the state of Montana right away – there’s no waiting period required!
+For any questions you have regarding getting your marriage license through the Flathead County Courthouse, you can give them a call at (406) 758-5659.
+Be sure to do your own research into whichever county you’re planning to apply for your license in!

 To sum up the basic Montana marriage laws: